DionKill/ps4-linux-tutorial/docs/postinstall.md

 To do that, if using anything other than Arch based distros, use your Store app from the Start menu and install as a Flatpak.
 It works well.

 If you chose an Arch based distro however, use `pacman` or `yay` to install your packages.
 All packages you can even think of and more are available.

-## If you have any issues...
-...
-Go to the next page!
-I'll walk you through most problems and help you fix them!